Orif/TinyLispEval/readme.md

-Using sources from https://github.com/Orif/the-super-tiny-compiler and using tests from Lispy - http://norvig.com/lispy.html.
+An attempt to interpret LISP-ish syntax.
+--

+Inspired by Peter Norvig's Lis.py (http://norvig.com/lispy.html).
+Using sources from https://github.com/Orif/the-super-tiny-compiler).